Focus

 LEGO's success lies in its ability to innovate and in its strategy of protecting its creations, in particular by :

-The Brands
+Brands

-The short history of the LEGO logo
+The history of the LEGO logo

-(Scroll to the right for logos) →
+(Scroll to the right to see the logos) →

 1930